Area Codes (Ludacris song): Overview

 It entered the Billboard Hot 100 at No. 84 on July 14, 2001, and peaked at No. 24 on September 8, 2001.

+Music Video

+The music video was filmed at an airport with dozens of women wearing clothing featuring the area codes of cities they are from.
+It even contained short clips of Rush Hour 2, in which the song was a soundtrack for.
+It premiered on 106 & Park as a "New Joint" on July 3, 2001.

 The song was also included briefly in a scene from The Fast and the Furious.

 Cultural legacy

 Because telephone area codes have increasingly become less constrained to particular geographic areas, a cultural critic has noted that the core conceit of the "Area Codes" song may become confusing to future generations of listeners not raised with the concept that a particular area code must be tied to residence in a particular region and not knowledgeable about the assigned area code numbering for major urban areas.
-De La Soul's "Area", a comparable song released 8 years prior, faces a similar conundrum.

 American rapper Kali interpolates the song in her song of the same name, released in 2023.

-Area codes mentioned

-These are the area codes listed in the song, in order: